tetcoin/substrate-deps/README.md

     <pallet>    Pallet to be added e.g. pallet-staking
 ```

-This command allows you to add a new pallet dependency to your Substrate runtime's Cargo.toml manifest file. `substrate-deps add` will fetch the pallet from crates.io (or the give alternate registry), and add it to your runtime's `Cargo.toml` and `libs.rs` files.
+This command allows you to add a new pallet dependency to your Tetcore runtime's Cargo.toml manifest file. `tetcore-deps add` will fetch the pallet from crates.io (or the give alternate registry), and add it to your runtime's `Cargo.toml` and `libs.rs` files.

-### `substrate-deps graph`
+### `tetcore-deps graph`

-Generates a dependency graph of the pallets used by your Substrate runtime e.g.
+Generates a dependency graph of the pallets used by your Tetcore runtime e.g.

 ![sample graph](sample-graph.png)